brianshumate/JavaScript-Mascot/README.markdown

 This is just a little joke site revolving around an infamous cat variant being proposed as a JavaScript mascot.
 NaN Cat! :)

-I based the graphic off the original; no comment rihgt now as to plans for animating. ;)
+I based my NaN Cat graphic off the original Nyan Cat by [PRGuitarman](http://www.prguitarman.com/) and it is used with permission.